ICE WaRM is governed by an independently appointed Board of Directors.

 Judith Bradsen joined the ICE WaRM Board in June 2014.
 She has 50 years’ experience in both the education and legal sectors with extensive experience in water-related matters.
 Having retired in December 2016 from her legal practice, Judith now provides occasional consulting services relating to environmental and sustainability subjects.
 She was a member of the Board of the Water Industry Alliance for several years and served as Chair in 2016.
 She is a member of the Australian Land and Groundwater Association and a past member of the Planning, Environmental and Local Government Committee of the Law Society of South Australia.
 Ms Bradsen specialised in environmental, planning and sustainability laws applied to a wide range of public and private sectors.
 Among other achievements, Ms Bradsen has been recognised for her policy leadership in climate change and air quality.

 BE (Civil) University of Adelaide, GAICD, Fellow IEA, Fellow International Water Association

-Darryl has more than 35-years of experience in the water and energy sectors.
+Darryl is highly experienced in the water and energy sectors.
 Darryl is a Life Member of the Australian Water Association and was the National President of the Association from 2005 to 2007.
 In 2015 Darryl was appointed as a Fellow of the International Water Association, a Fellow of Engineers Australia and awarded the Professional Engineer of the Year for Engineers Australia – Northern Division.
 Previously, Darryl was Executive Director Water Directorate, Department of Land Resource Management with the Northern Territory Government and General Manager with the Power and Water Corporation.
 Darryl Chairs the International Water Association (IWA) – Australian National Committee and has been the Co-Chair of the Programme Committee for the Singapore International Water Week – Water Convention since 2009.
 Darryl is the Chair of the Industry Advisory Board of the School of Engineering and Information Technology of Charles Darwin University.